section-engineering-education/engineering-education/content/articles/pm2-with-nodejs/index.md

     alt: PM2 with Node.js
 ---

-### PM2

-You may be familiar with starting your Node applications by using the default script ``npm start``, which will generally run your server directly.
+You may be familiar with starting your Node applications by using the default script `npm start`, which will generally run your server directly.
 This may appear enough initially, but in the real world where your app encounters an error (e.g. requesting a file that doesn’t exist), your app will crash not only for the user who encountered the error but for everyone…that’s bad.
 This is where PM2 comes in.

 PM2 or PM2, or Process Manager 2 is an incredibly versatile production process manager written in Node.js.
 This article will cover PM2, its advantages, how to use it, and why PM2 is popular amongst organizations.